feczkob/climbing-stuff/README.md

 ## Adding New Scrapers

-- Implement a new scraper class in the `scrapers/` directory.
+- Implement a new scraper class in the `src/scrapers/` directory.
-- Register it in the `SCRAPER_MAP` in `app.py`.
+- Register it in the `ScraperManager` in `src/core/manager.py`.
 - Add its URLs to the relevant categories in `config/categories.yaml`.

 ## Project Structure

-- `app.py` — Main Flask app (REST API & web UI)
+- `src/app/main.py` — Main Flask app (REST API & web UI)
-- `scrapers/` — Site-specific scrapers
+- `src/scrapers/` — Site-specific scrapers
+- `src/core/` — Core business logic and management
+- `src/services/` — Service layer for discount operations
-- `config/` — YAML config files for sites and categories
+- `config/` — YAML config files for categories
 - `templates/` — HTML templates for the web UI

 ---